It from ETH: Multi-interval Entanglement and Replica Wormholes from Large-$c$ BCFT Ensemble: Derivations of the Ryu-Takayanagi Formula for Multiple Entangled (B)CFT's

 Now we are ready to discuss the general situations.
 As we have discussed in Sec.~\ref{sec:3BCFT}, it is enough to consider the cases where the states are prepared by Euclidean CFT path integral on multi-boundary hyperbolic Riemann surfaces where the states are specified on the union of the boundaries at infinity and all the Cardy boundaries are along geodesics.
 The calculation of various entanglement entropies goes the same as in the previous subsections.
 We first have to compute the replica partition function $Z_{\text{general},n}$ and then use the formula

-In fact, the calculation of $Z_{\text{general},n}$ can be done by pair-of-pants decomposition of the replica manifold $\mathcal{M}_{n}$.
-There are three types of pairs of pants (see Fig.~\ref{pic:allpairofpants}) which correspond to the building blocks we studied in Sec.~\ref{sec:reviewcalculation}, Sec.~\ref{sec:3BCFT} and Sec.~\ref{sec:2BCFT1CFT}.
+In fact, the computation of $Z_{\text{general},n}$ can be carried out via a pair-of-pants decomposition of the replica manifold $\mathcal{M}_n$.
+This involves gluing together CFT and BCFT pair-of-pants, along with transition pieces that connect circular boundaries to interval boundaries (see Fig.~\ref{pic:allpairofpants}).
+These correspond to precisely the building blocks we studied in Sec.~\ref{sec:reviewcalculation}, Sec.~\ref{sec:3BCFT} and Sec.~\ref{sec:1BCFT1CFT}.
 The manifold $\mathcal{M}_{n}$ can be obtained by first cutting out the cuffs of the various building blocks\footnote{That is cutting out the regions between the boundaries at infinity and the closest geodesics homologous to each of them.}, gluing various piece together along the resulting geodesics and finally gluing back the cuffs corresponding to the boundaries at infinity of $\mathcal{M}_{n}$.\footnote{We can also perform the computation by triangulating the manifold and using only open pairs of pants throughout.
 From this perspective, a circle is replaced by two intervals; see the discussion on tensor networks below.} This procedure produces smooth hyperbolic metrics with all geodesics of the building blocks preserved as geodesics.
 The corresponding bulk metric is still in the form Equ.~(\ref{eq:bulkhyperbolicslicing}) where we take $\Sigma$ to be $\mathcal{M}_{1}$.
 The conformal block decomposition for $Z_{\text{general},n}$ follows the above decomposition, with the results of the EE exactly matching the bulk RT calculation.
 This manifests if one remembers the connection between the large-$c$ ensemble and the Liouville theory.